castle-games/castle-games/desktop/README.md

 `npm run build` will write the bundled files that Castle uses by default.

 If you want to point Castle at your local webserver without repeatedly building, on macOS you can edit `ghost-env.plist` to use `CastleUseCustomWebUrl`: `YES` and `CastleCustomWebUrl`: `http://localhost:3000`.
 Don't commit this change.

-### Code Style

-Either use an editor with `prettier` integrated already, or alternatively run `npm run prettier` after staging files for commit.